 In the terrarium, poison dart frogs prefer moderate temperatures.
 Daytime temps between 72 and 80 degrees Fahrenheit are ideal.
 More than a few hours at about 85 degrees can be deadly.
 Make sure to set your tank up and run it for a few days, while monitoring the temperatures in the tank, before you put the frogs in.
 Remember your frogs when things get warmer, and the room they are in heats up.
 The frog tank will run a few degrees warmer than your room does due to the lighting on the tank, so make sure you keep this in mind!

 No special lighting is needed for these frogs.
 Most poison dart frog species need just enough light to see their food.
-For the usual ten or twenty gallon tank, a 20 watt fluorescent bulb will do the trick, such as the Exo Terra Daylight Reptile Lamp.
+For the usual ten or twenty gallon tank, a 20 watt fluorescent bulb will do the trick.
 However, the terrarium will look better with brighter lighting, and the plants will do better.
 Brighter lighting is usually achieved with power compact fluorescent bulbs, or the new T-5 fluorescent bulbs, in fixtures with reflectors that maximize the light that gets into the tank.
 I recommend at least a single 55-watt power compact bulb, or two 20-watt T-5 bulbs for a twenty gallon tank, and of course increasing wattage as the tank gets larger.
 These higher output lights will make it possible to keep many of the more interesting plants included in frog habitat products, such as bromeliads and miniature orchids.
 One draw back to adding high-output lighting is that these bulbs produce more heat, so cooling fans may be needed to keep tank temperatures within range.
 Be sure to avoid incandescent bulb lighting, as it is likely to overheat the tank.